Decryptu/DecryptGPT/README.md

 # DecryptGPT

-DecryptGPT is an advanced Discord bot developed by Decrypt, utilizing the `discord.js` library, OpenAI's powerful language models GPT-3, GPT-4, and the image-processing capabilities of GPT-4 Vision, along with OpenAI's Whisper model for transcribing voice messages.
-This bot offers a multifaceted AI experience within Discord channels, capable of engaging in text conversations, responding to voice inputs, and analyzing visual content.
+DecryptGPT is an advanced Discord bot developed by Decrypt, utilizing the `discord.js` library, along with OpenAI's powerful language models GPT-3, GPT-4, and the image-processing capabilities of GPT-4 Vision, complemented by OpenAI's Whisper model for transcribing voice messages.
+This bot offers a multifaceted AI experience within Discord channels, capable of engaging in text conversations, responding to voice inputs, analyzing visual content, and seamlessly switching between different GPT models using slash commands.
+Whether for advanced medical revisions, casual interactions, or exploring the capabilities of AI, DecryptGPT is designed to enrich the Discord chat experience.

 ## Features